graezykev/mono-repo/README.md

 Emphasis levels <https://atlassian.design/foundations/color-new#emphasis-levels> are used to differentiate the importance of text or elements in a design.

-Emphasis determines the amount of contrast a color has against the default surface.

 Emphasis can range from **subtlest** to **boldest**.

+- subtlest
+- subtler
+- subtle
+- bold
+- bolder
+- boldest

+Emphasis determines the amount of **contrast** a color has against the default surface.

 Bolder colors have more **contrast** against the default surface, which adds more attention than subtle colors.

+##### For Example

 You might have high emphasis (bold and bright colors) for primary actions like buttons or headers, medium emphasis for secondary actions, and low emphasis (muted colors) for less critical information like captions.